 The international trading system is regulated by an increasing number of regional trade agreements (RTAs).
 The Addis Agenda highlights the importance of regional economic integration for the promotion of inclusive growth and sustainable development.

 An ever-increasing number of regional trade agreements and preferential trade arrangements, including a notable increase in large plurilateral agreements under negotiation, is a prominent feature of international trade today.
 Following the notification of the RTA between Mongolia and Japan in June 2016, all WTO members now have an RTA in force and, currently, there are some 433 RTAs worldwide, according to the WTO RTA database.
-However the distribution of the number of RTAs is highly skewed towards, with richer countries tending to have more agreements.

 Countries’ capacity to participate in international trade depends largely on their physical connectivity to world markets, such as the availability of regular shipping services for merchandise exports and imports.
 UNCTAD’s Liner Shipping Connectivity Index (LSCI) compares the level of maritime connectivity, in term of integration into global liner shipping networks, across countries.
-The maritime connectivity of SIDS and LDCs has been on the rise over the last 10 years, but remains far below the world average.
+The maritime connectivity of SIDS and LDCs has been on the rise over the last 10 years but remains far below the world average.
 This imposes additional difficulties for SIDS and LDC exporters who are competing with exporters from other countries, who can get their products to their destination faster and cheaper.